University of Notre Dame residence halls: Farley Hall

 Farley Hall is a female dorm.
 It is located on North Quad between Breen-Phillips Hall and North Dining Hall.
-It was named after Rev. John "Pop" Falrey, C.S.C.
+It was named after Rev. John "Pop" Farley, C.S.C.

 History

 After World War II, Notre Dame saw a large increase in its student population, partially due to the influx of veterans under the new G.I.
 Bill.
 A record 4,400 students attended in 1946.
 To accommodate the increased population, president Hugh O'Donnell announced in 1946 the construction of a new hall north of Breen-Phillips, originally only known as "Project F", but later revealed to be named after John "Pop" Farley.

 John "Pop" O' Farley was one of the most well-known and beloved Notre Dame figures at the time.
 A native of Paterson, in 1897 he came to Notre Dame to study for the priesthood.
 A gifted athlete, he earned nine varsity monograms: four in football, four in baseball, and one in track.
 As a senior, he was the captain of the 1900 Notre Dame football team, with a 6-3-1 record under head coach Pat O'Dea.
 He graduated in 1901, entered Holy Cross Seminary, and ordained a Holy Cross priest in 1907.
 He spent the remaining 32 years of his life at Notre Dame, with the exception of some years at the University of Portland.
 He served as the rector for Corby, Walsh, and Sorin Halls, where he gained a reputation as a strict disciplinarian and thanks to his track speed, he could chase rule breakers across the campus.
-He was known to patrol the streets of South Bend, by driving the university's horse-powered “Skive Wagon.”
+He was known to patrol the streets of South Bend, by driving the university's horse-powered "Skive Wagon".
 Despite his gruff attitude and the fact he never taught classes or preached on campus, he was known as a great counselor for students and was much beloved and a campus favorite, and he earned the paternal nickname "Pop".
 As a rector, he was involved in his dorm's interhall sports competitions, and did not miss attending sports events even after his leg was amputated after he suffered a stroke in 1937.
 He died on January 15, 1939, and was buried in Holy Cross Cemetery.
 In his honor, the Rev. John Francis "Pop" Farley, C.S.C.
 Award has been awarded since 1977 to university employees who distinguished themselves in service to students.